 What is persuasive writing?

-Unlike other forms of writing meant to share information or entertain, persuasive writing is specifically written to persuade, which is to say they convince the reader to agree with a certain point of view.
+Unlike other forms of writing meant to share information or entertain, persuasive writing is specifically written to persuade, which is to say it convinces the reader to agree with a certain point of view.

 Persuasive essays are most closely related to argumentative essays, in that both discuss a serious issue with logical arguments and offer conclusive resolutions.
 The main difference between a persuasive essay and an argumentative essay is that persuasive essays focus more on personal experience and appeal to emotions, whereas argumentative essays mostly stick to the facts.